-"We do things in digital channels that we wouldn’t dream of doing in paid-for media channels," argues Ben Stephens, chief executive of agency Stack.
-Pointing to the rise of the opt-out consumer and the changes in Facebook algorithms that place a higher emphasis on the amount of time consumers spend with content, rather than the number of times they engage, Stephens believes brands need to shift their emphasis.
-"We remain enthralled by the new, but we live in an increasingly overloaded world and some marketing is simply not embracing common sense," he adds.
+"We do things in digital channels that we wouldn’t dream of doing in paid-for media channels," argues Ben Stephens, CEO of agency Stack.
+Pointing to the rise of the opt-out consumer and the changes in Facebook algorithms that place a higher emphasis on the amount of time consumers spend with content rather than the number of times they engage, Stephens said he believes brands need to shift their emphasis.
+"We remain enthralled by the new, but we live in an increasingly overloaded world and some marketing is simply not embracing common sense."

-However, industry experts believe that smart marketers are already tackling this challenge head-on.
-James Kirkham, co-founder of Holler and global head of social and mobile at Leo Burnett Worldwide, says the shift to slow marketing is about trying to embrace the 'tortoise and hare' analogy in an era where marketers have abused the 'always-on' opportunity.
+However, industry experts contend smart marketers are already tackling this challenge head-on.
+James Kirkham, co-founder of Holler and global head of social and mobile at Leo Burnett Worldwide, says the shift to slow marketing is about trying to embrace the tortoise-and-hare analogy in an era where marketers have abused the "always-on" opportunity.

 The Experience Economy

 The notion that consumers need a break from the noise is gaining momentum.
 In the professional sphere, a growing swathe of marketers is embracing the mindfulness agenda.
-At the heart of these concerns lies the notion that, as we invest ever-more time and attention to digital channels, we are taking something away from ourselves in the flesh.
+At the heart of these concerns lies the notion that, as we invest ever more time and attention to digital channels, we are taking something away from our real-world experiences.

-Omaid Hiwaizi, president of global marketing at mobile augmented-reality and image-recognition platform Blippar, points to the belief in some cultures that taking a person's photograph would steal their soul.
+Omaid Hiwaizi, president of global marketing at mobile augmented-reality and image-recognition platform Blippar, cites some cultures' belief that taking a person's photograph would steal their soul.
 However, he counters that the stories, histories and relationships around us have always been part of who we are; digital channels are simply the latest iteration of this tradition.
 So, rather that detracting from the experience of the present moment, they simply add to happiness.

 The slow-marketing movement